 The mission of the Internal Audit Department is to provide independent, objective assurance and consulting services that evaluate the effectiveness of risk management, internal control and governance processes.

-The Internal Audit Charter sets forth the authority and responsibilities of the Internal Audit and provides guidelines for its interaction with various departments of Parliament and senior management.
-The purpose of the Internal Audit is to determine whether Parliament’s control, risk management and governance processes, as designed and implemented by management are adequate and functioning to ensure that:
+The Internal Audit Charter sets forth the authority and responsibilities of the Internal Audit function and provides guidelines for its interaction with various departments of Parliament and senior management.
+The purpose of the Internal Audit is to determine whether Parliament’s internal control, risk management and governance processes, as designed and implemented by management are adequate and functioning to ensure that:

 - Risks are appropriately identified and managed.

 - Financial, managerial, and operating is accurate, reliable and timely.

 - Officers’ actions are in compliance with Parliament’s policies and procedures, and applicable laws and regulations.